 To reduce clutter, implement a Clean Desk Policy so that tidiness becomes a best practice throughout the organization.

 Outsourcing document destruction is another common strategy to reduce clutter and better protect the workplace.

-There are two types of shredding services available: regularly scheduled service and occasional (on-demand paper shredding) purges.
+There are two types of shredding services available: regularly scheduled service and occasional (on-demand) purges.

 Here are some of the reasons why regularly scheduled service is recommended: